cortex-js/compute-engine/src/README.md

 ### Function Names Naming Convention

-- The name of the functions in the standard library starts with an uppercase letter `A`-`Z`.
+- The name of the functions in the MathJSON Standard Library starts with an uppercase letter `A`-`Z`.
 For example `"Sin"`, `"Fold"`.
 - The name of your own functions can start with a lowercase or uppercase letter.
 - If a function name is made up of several words, use camelCase.
 For example